ankita-sharma-08/IMDB_mini_project_for_EDA/README.md

-# IMDB Shows Exploratory Data Analysis
+# IMDB show reating mini porject Exploratory Data Analysis

 This repository contains a Jupyter Notebook (`EDA_IMDB_mini_Project.ipynb`) that performs Exploratory Data Analysis (EDA) on a dataset of IMDB shows.
 The analysis aims to understand the characteristics of the dataset, identify relationships between different features, and visualize key insights.